Semi-cursive script: Characteristics

 Semi-cursive script aims for an informal, natural movement from one stroke to the next.
 Another distinct feature of this style is being able to pinpoint where each stroke originates and which stroke is it followed by.
 In order to be able to write in the semi-cursive style, the calligrapher should be able to write in the regular script and know the order the strokes should be written in.

 Many calligraphers choose to use this style when they need to write things down quickly, but still require the characters to be readable.
 In Japan, most calligraphy works are done in this style due to its ability to create a style unique to the calligrapher in a small timeframe.

 Uses

 The semi-cursive style is practiced for aesthetic purposes, and a calligrapher may choose to specialize in any script of their preference.
 The smooth transition and omission of some strokes of the semi-cursive style had also contributed to the simplification of Chinese characters by the People's Republic of China.

 Writing conventions

 Stroke linking

 One of the characteristics of semi-cursive script is the joining of consecutive strokes.
 To execute this, one must write a character in an uninterrupted manner and only stop the brush movement when required.
-In some scenarios, the strokes may not be visibly linked, but it is possible to grasp the direction which each stroke is drawn.
+In some scenarios, the strokes may not be visibly linked, but it is possible to grasp the direction in which each stroke is drawn.